We've finally reached our first beta. Please ensure you are using our DNS server.

 Prerequisites

-• Podman — container runtime (rootless mode)
+• Podman — container runtime (rootful mode, with sudo)

 • Go 1.25+ — for the backend API server